 Installing Visual Studio Code and the Ionide plugin

 The only plugin required for F# support in Visual Studio Code is Ionide-fsharp.
-However, you can also install Ionide-FAKE and to get FAKE support and Ionide-Paket to get Paket support.
-FAKE and Paket are additonal F# community tools for building projects and managing dependencies, respectively.
+However, you can also install Ionide-FAKE to get FAKE support and Ionide-Paket to get Paket support.
+FAKE and Paket are additional F# community tools for building projects and managing dependencies, respectively.

 Creating your first project with Ionide

 To create a new F# project, open Visual Studio Code in a new folder (you can name it whatever you like).